 - Presidential Ambassador for Global Entrepreneurship, 2014, President Barack Obama.
 Given as part of Hoffman’s efforts to create the next generation of global entrepreneurs.

 Masters of Scale: Surprising Truths from the World’s Most Successful Entrepreneurs

-Masters of Scale would be the first of four books that Sacks would write.
+Masters of Scale was Sack’s first book.
 In this book, Reid discusses lessons learned from his time interviewing CEOs on his podcast, as well as the things he learned from his time in business.